Scheme awareness responsibilities

 As the employer, you’ll oversee the completion of the claim form and payment details.

-You should signpost the claimant to our website to download the NHS and Social Care Life Coronavirus Assurance Scheme 2020 claim form (PDF: 453KB).
+You should signpost the claimant to our website to download the NHS and Social Care Coronavirus Life Assurance Scheme 2020 claim form (PDF: 448KB).

 All applications need to be made in paper format.
 Applications will not be accepted for this scheme online.

-The claim form should be completed by the legal personal representative or a solicitor acting for the estate.
+The claim form should be completed by the legal personal representative or a solicitor acting for the estate or the unmarried partner where they were financially dependent on the person who died.
 The claimant will be asked to declare that the information entered on the form is correct, to the best of their knowledge.

 The claimant should then send the completed claim form and original supporting documents to you, the employer, and not to us.